YaxuanSeanZhang/Traffic-Data-Pipeline/README.md

 # Traffic-Data-Pipeline

 ## Overview
-LoopDetectorData is a comprehensive pipeline designed for retrieving data from the Minnesota Department of Transportation (MnDOT) loop detectors, which are installed across the Minnesota Freeway system.
+Traffic-Data-Pipeline is a comprehensive pipeline designed for retrieving data from the Minnesota Department of Transportation (MnDOT) loop detectors, which are installed across the Minnesota Freeway system.
 The pipeline operates on a nightly basis, facilitating the aggregation, modeling, and exploration of traffic volume.
 It enables the study of traffic trends throughout the Twin Cities freeway system, both before and after the COVID-19 pandemic.
 The resulting data is meticulously prepared to be seamlessly integrated into the [Rshiny app](https://metrotransitmn.shinyapps.io/freeway-traffic-trends/).

 ## Files
 This repository consists of the following essential files: